ClouDesire/docusaurus/docs/onboarding-plans.md

 ---
 id: onboarding-plans
-title: Define one or more plans for a product
+title: Define one or more pricing plans for a product
-sidebar_label: Plans configuration
+sidebar_label: Pricing Plans
 ---

 For each application, vendors can define one or more **Plans** (e.g. _silver_, _gold_, _platinum_, etc.).

-In short, plans are the product versions that will be available for your product.
+In short, plans are the product versions that will be available to your customer to choose.
 In the following picture, you can see an example of the two product versions created for a product: one is the monthly plan and one is the annual plan.